vaustrup/WorkspaceExplorer/README.md

 WorkspaceExplorer is a browser-based tool to quickly gather insight of the contents of statistical workspaces in JSON format as used in pyhf.
 It gives an overview of the samples and the channels involved, as well as the normalisation parameters for the likelihood fit.
 Contents of the different channels are shown as stacked plots.
-In addition, systematic variations are visualised in the form of systematic-data control plots, which show the impact of up and down variations on the total expected yields compared to data.
+In addition, the modifier structure for the various channels and processes is visualised.

 The latest version is deployed via Netlify and can be accessed via the following link: [https://workspaceexplorer.netlify.app/](https://workspaceexplorer.netlify.app/).